 Lyft was able to extricate itself from a potentially devastating independent contractor misclassification lawsuit at a modest cost, while still maintaining its IC business model.
 Meanwhile, ride-hailing giant Uber fell deeper into legal controversies with drivers that are challenging their IC classification in courts across the country.
 In addition to lawsuits in California, Texas, New York, and Arizona, new lawsuits were filed in Pennsylvania and Florida against Uber.

 LYFT TO PAY $12.25 MILLION TO SETTLE ITS CALIFORNIA IC MISCLASSIFICATION CASE.
 In late January 2016, Lyft announced that it had settled a proposed class action brought against it in California following Lyft’s failure in March 2015 to persuade a California federal court judge that the drivers’ IC misclassification lawsuit should be dismissed on the law.
 That decision, which was the subject of a blog post on this site, found that the question of whether the drivers were ICs or employees should be decided by a jury trial.
 In the settlement, Lyft reportedly is paying $12.25 million to drivers and agreed to limit the grounds on which it could terminate its relationship with drivers.
-As the co-publisher of this blog, Richard Reibstein, was quoted in a Los Angeles Times article by Tracey Lien, while the settlement may put to rest one lawsuit against the company, “it doesn’t mean Lyft is in the clear.
+As the publisher of this blog, Richard Reibstein, was quoted in a Los Angeles Times article by Tracey Lien, while the settlement may put to rest one lawsuit against the company, “it doesn’t mean Lyft is in the clear.
 In fact, many states have more stringent tests for independent contractor status than California, and there’s nothing stopping another lawyer from filing a similar lawsuit in California”.
 The article continued: “‘Lyft would be well-served to reevaluate its structure and documentation,’ Reibstein said, ‘because just because you exit one lawsuit does not mean that there won’t be another coming right down the pipe tomorrow.’”
 Cotter v.
 Lyft, Inc., No. 3:13-cv-04065-VC (N.D.
 Cal.).

 UBER SUFFERS FURTHER SETBACKS IN CALIFORNIA IC MISCLASSIFICATION CASE

-As more fully detailed in our blog post of December 10, 2015, the federal district court judge overseeing the Uber IC misclassification case in California issued a ruling on December 9 invalidating the arbitration clauses in the drivers’ agreements that, if they were enforceable, would have foreclosed thousands of drivers from being covered under the class action and required them to bring individual claims against Uber.
+As more fully detailed in my blog post of December 10, 2015, the federal district court judge overseeing the Uber IC misclassification case in California issued a ruling on December 9 invalidating the arbitration clauses in the drivers’ agreements that, if they were enforceable, would have foreclosed thousands of drivers from being covered under the class action and required them to bring individual claims against Uber.
 Additionally, the court ruled that the drivers could also proceed on a class-wide basis with the expense reimbursement claim seeking damages for costs incurred in operating their vehicles, including transportation and cell phone costs, in addition to their claim where they allege entitlement to the full amount of all tips received from customers.
 The expense reimbursement claim is likely to be very significant if Uber does not prevail in the case.
 As a point of reference, the overwhelming bulk of the $228 million settlement in the California IC misclassification case against FedEx was related to the expense reimbursement claim.
 O’Connor v.
 Uber Technologies, Inc., No. 3:13-cv-03826-EMC (N.D.
 Cal.
 Dec.
 9, 2015).

 Two weeks later, the judge in the Uber case in California also issued a ruling barring Uber’s use of a new arbitration agreement with all Uber drivers, including members of subclasses that were already certified.
 Just two days after the Court’s December 9, 2015 order finding that the arbitration agreements were unenforceable, Uber issued new agreements that “purport to require nearly all claims to be arbitrated and waive the driver’s right to bring or participate in class action litigation, unless he/she opted out of the arbitration agreement.”
 The court reasoned that “Uber’s efforts to seek drivers’ consent to the arbitration provision in the December 2015 Agreement during the pendency of the ongoing class action lawsuits is potentially misleading and threatens to interfere with the rights of both certified and putative class members.”
 O’Connor v.
 Uber Technologies, Inc., Case No. 3:13-cv-03826-EMC (N.D.
 Cal.
 Dec.
 23, 2015); In Re Uber FCRA Litigation, Case No. 14-cv-5200-EMC (N.D.
 Cal.
 Dec.
 23, 2015); Yucesoy v.
 Uber Technologies, Inc., Case No. 15-cv-0262-EMC (N.D.
 Cal.
 Dec.
 23, 2015)